starschema/snowflake-venafi-connector/README.md

 Useful resources about AWS Lambda and Snowflake integration: https://docs.snowflake.com/en/sql-reference/external-functions-creating-aws-ui.html

-## Install with Command Line Tool
+## Automated Install

-The CLI tool provides an easy deploy for Venafi Snowflake Integration.
+The Automated Install provides an easy deploy for Venafi Snowflake Integration.
 Features:

 * Check the current status of your integration